B-Rett89/Experiment2/README.md

 # Experiment2

-This repository contains a simple peer‑to‑peer social networking prototype.
+This repository contains a simple peer-to-peer social networking prototype.
 It is implemented in Python using the [kademlia](https://github.com/bmuller/kademlia) package for distributed hash table (DHT) storage.

 ## Setup